NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 ### Merge-then-split vs split-then-merge

-**Theorem 5:** Suppose that there are two IterDomains `I1` and `I2`, the following two combinations of merge and split in Figure 3 are equivalent if and only if the split is divisible
+**Theorem 5:** Suppose that there are two IterDomains `I1` and `I2`, the following two combinations of merge and split in the Figure 3 below are equivalent if and only if the split is divisible

 ![Figure 3: Merge-then-split vs split-then-merge](divisibility-of-split/merge-split.svg)